 Enlightenment through six two: to carefully consider the matter from all angles and act at the right time.
 A person follows what is immature located nearby and loses what is mature at a distance.
 He makes a realistic choice in accordance with the demands or benefits of the moment.
 Although it is unknown if this leads to good or bad fortune, the hexagram that forms after this line is activated accordingly is Dui (58), joy.
-This signifies carpe diem, i.e. to seize the pleasures of the moment without concern for the future.
+It is seen here as carpe diem, i.e. to seize the pleasures of the moment without concern for the future.

 The 3rd line

-Text: (The subject is) fastened to a mature man; (this causes it) to lose a young child.
-Sui (to follow) will attain what is asked for; it is advantageous (or appropriate) to persist in remaining steadfast.
+The subject is fastened to (係) a mature man, which causes it to lose a young child.
+Sui (to follow) will attain what is looked for; it is advantageous (or appropriate) to persist in remaining steadfast.